 Students may request note-taking assistance at any time before or during the semester.
 Students already authorized to receive a peer note-taker may also request note-taking assistance.

 Where it is determined that use of a peer note-taker is an effective and necessary auxiliary aid, the service will not be conditioned on the availability of a peer note-taker, or subject to the discretion of faculty to provide notes.

-If a student is unsure of the optimal type of note-taking assistance and needs guidance, the student should call the office to schedule a meeting with a CDR Access Counselor or a member of the CDR Note-Taking Staff.
+If a student is unsure of the optimal type of note-taking assistance and needs guidance, the student should call the office to schedule a meeting with a CDR Access Coordinator or a member of the CDR Note-Taking Staff.

-Students who receive note-taking assistance may contact the CDR Note-Taking Coordinator via the SUnotes email to report problems or issues.
+Students who already receive note-taking assistance may contact the CDR Note-Taking Coordinator via the SUnotes email to report problems or issues.